portiaAI/portia-agent-examples/vehicle-assistance-agent/README.md

 ## Setup

-1. Clone the repository and navigate to the `dvla-agent` folder.
+1. Clone the repository and navigate to the `vehicle-assisstance-agent` folder.
 2. Copy the `.env.example` file to `.env` and add your API keys to it.
 3. Install dependencies: `uv sync`